pyrhae/Covid-19-A-Squint/chap02English_Materials/Whistler-Riptide.md

 Source: China Digital Times; [Address](https://chinadigitaltimes.net/chinese/2020/03/%E6%88%88%E6%88%88%E7%82%B9%E5%95%8A-%E6%8E%A5%E5%8A%9B%E3%80%8A%E5%8F%91%E5%93%A8%E5%AD%90%E7%9A%84%E4%BA%BA%E3%80%8B%E8%8B%B1%E6%96%87%E7%89%88/)
 <cite>

+`Modifications on the original article marked in bold, coral color`

 >On December 30, 2019, Affin received a virus test report for patients with unknown pneumonia.
 She circled the word “SARS coronavirus” in red.
 When asked by a college student, she took the report and circulated it.
 To this fellow student who is also a doctor.
 That night, the report spread to doctor circles in Wuhan, and those who forwarded the report included the eight doctors who were disciplined by the police.

 >This caused trouble for Affin.
 As the source of the transmission, she was interviewed by the hospital disciplinary committee and suffered “unprecedented and severe rebuke”, saying that she was making rumors as a professional.